kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/glossary.md

 ## API
 This is a very brief description of terms used to describe API objects, included for completeness.

-### BackendPool
+### LLMServerPool
 A grouping of model servers that serve the same set of fine-tunes (LoRA as a primary example).

-Shortened to: `BP`
+Shortened to: `LSP`

-### UseCase
+### LLMService
-An LLM workload that is defined and runs on a BackendPool with other use cases.
+An LLM workload that is defined and runs on a LLMServerPool with other use cases.

 # Capacity Constrained Routing

 ## Priority

 ### Summary
-Priority specifies the importance of a UseCase relative to other usecases within a BackendPool.
+Priority specifies the importance of a LLMService relative to other services within a LLMServerPool.

 ### Description